-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 3 Haro Topic: Taxpayer filing requirements 92.
-For the following tax returns, identify the method the IRS likely used to select the return for audit.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-a.
-Dan made a mistake in adding his income on his tax return.

-b.
-Juanita failed to report her salary from her 2nd job on her tax return.
+- 92. For the following tax returns, identify the method the IRS likely used to select the return for audit. - a.
+Dan made a mistake in adding his income on his tax return. - b.
+Juanita failed to report her salary from her 2nd job on her tax return. - c.

-c.
 Michael and Venita deducted a relatively large amount of travel expenses on their tax return for their business.
-The travel expense is large relative to other taxpayers in similar businesses with similar levels of income.
+The travel expense is large relative to other taxpayers in similar businesses with similar levels of income. - d.

-d.
 Paul and Melissa recently went through a very nasty divorce.
-One of the issues was Paul's less than forthright accounting of his income in determining the appropriate level of alimony.

-(a) Document perfection (b) Information matching (c) DIF system (d) Spousal tip.
+One of the issues was Paul's less than forthright accounting of his income in determining the appropriate level of alimony. - (a) Document perfection (b) Information matching (c) DIF system (d) Spousal tip.

+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement

+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.

+Level of Difficulty: 3 Haro Topic: IRS Audit Selection

-93. For the following tax returns, identify which of the three audit types will most likely be utilized.
+- 93. For the following tax returns, identify which of the three audit types will most likely be utilized. - a.

-a.
 The IRS selected Don's return for audit because of his high itemized deductions.
-The IRS would like documentation of these deductions.
+The IRS would like documentation of these deductions. - b.

-b.
 Large Public Corporation is a very large publicly traded corporation.
-It is involved in many complex transactions that have significant tax ramifications.
+It is involved in many complex transactions that have significant tax ramifications. - c.

-c.
 George and Barbara operate a small business out of their home.
-The IRS has identified a couple of issues that may relate to their business.
+The IRS has identified a couple of issues that may relate to their business. - d.

-d.
 The IRS selected Bill and Hillary's tax return for review because of some of their investment sales.
-They would like a better understanding of the transactions and parties involved.

-(a) Correspondence exam (b) Field exam (c) Office exam (d) Correspondence exam and possibly an office exam.
+They would like a better understanding of the transactions and parties involved. - (a) Correspondence exam (b) Field exam (c) Office exam (d) Correspondence exam and possibly an office exam.

+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.

+Level of Difficulty: 3 Haro Topic: IRS Audit Selection